mui/material-ui/docs/data/joy/customization/themed-components/themed-components.md

 To theme a specific component, specify the component identifier (`Joy{ComponentImportName}`) inside the `components` node.

 - Use `defaultProps` to change the default props of the component.
 - Use `styleOverrides` to apply styles to each component slots.
-All Joy UI component contains the `root` slot.
+Every Joy UI component contains the `root` slot.

 Check the [`components.d.ts`](https://github.com/mui/material-ui/blob/master/packages/mui-joy/src/styles/components.d.ts#L58) file to see every component identifier.